sparkflows/sparkflows-docs/docs/developer-guide/passing-parameters-to-workflows.rst

 ===============================

-Sparkflows runs the spark jobs with spark-submit.
+Sparkflows runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.

   * Though a Parameter Node in the workflow
   * As more parameters on the command line when running the workflow with spark-submit with --var